 Michael Hurst was raised in Lancashire, the eldest of four brothers.
 At the age of eight his parents emigrated to Christchurch.
 Hurst began acting and directing in school productions.
-As a teen he sought escape from his parents' troubled home life by going to the cinema, where he would sometimes practice stunt fights on the steps of the theatre foyer.
+As a teen he sought escape from his parents' troubled home life by going to the cinema, where he sometimes practiced stunt fights on the steps of the theatre foyer.

 At 19, the talented student debater and fencer began training at Christchurch's Court Theatre.
 After two years he began a seven year stint at Theatre Corporate in Auckland, often in comic roles, where he won a reputation for the energy and physicality of his acting.